nholthaus/units/README.md

 	auto result = a_m * square_meter_t(1.0);	// OK. units can always be multiplied.
 Result is `cubed<meter_t>`.
 	auto result = a_m * scalar_t(1.0); 			// OK. units can always be multiplied.
 Result is `meter_t`.

+By providing explicit return types for unit functions, the compiler can be used to verify the accuracy of the dimensional analysis, and thus avoiding costly errors (Mars rover anybody?
+Too soon?!?).

 `<cmath>` Functions
 -------------------